georgeedwards/docs/source/plugins/cocoapods.md

 ---
-title: CocoaPods
+title: Cocoapods
-description: Wrap a Cocoapod as a plug in.
+description: How to work with geographical location data in NativeScript.
-position: 3
+position: 1
-slug: cocoapods
+slug: location
+previous_url: /location
 ---

 # Using CocoaPods